bbc/newslabs-newsQuery/README.md

 The response from getConcepts() is an array of concepts, each with a unique URI (and possibly an image).

-Note in the example below 'Wayne Rooney' is a SoccerPlayer, and SoccerPlayers are Atheletes, and Atheletess are People.
+Note in the example below 'Wayne Rooney' is a SoccerPlayer, and SoccerPlayers are Athletes, and Athletes are People.

-Mickey Rooney is classed as a Person, although it has not specifically identified him as an Actor - the granularity of the specificify may vary from concept to concept.
+Mickey Rooney is classed as a Person, although it has not specifically identified him as an Actor - the granularity of the specificity may vary from concept to concept.

 NB: 'Agent', which is as the last type for both, is simply a top level ontology class associated with all People and Organisations (and does not refer to being sports or acting agent).
 In this context an 'Agent' is a thing that acts in the world, for example, as distinct from something that is an Activity or a Place.